How to Cure & Store Potatoes

 When are Potatoes Ready to Harvest?

-If you are storing potatoes from your garden, make sure that they are ready to harvest before bringing them in.
-Potatoes are ready to harvest when the vines have died back and the skin is firmly attached.
-To test your potatoes, dig out a hill or two and rub your hands over the skin.
-If the skin rubs off easily, the potatoes are not yet ready to harvest.
-If it stays firmly attached and does not rub off under your fingers, you can dig your potatoes up and take the following steps to effectively store them.
+If you are storing potatoes in your garden, ensure they are ready to harvest before bringing them in.
+Potatoes are ready to harvest when the vines have died, and the skin is firmly attached.
+Dig out a hill or two to test your potatoes and rub your hands over the skin.

 Step 1: Dry the Potatoes